gerac83/BMVC2024/index.md

 ## About the BMVC

-The British Machine Vision Conference is organised by [The British Machine Vision Association and Society for Pattern Recognition](https://britishmachinevisionassociation.github.io/) for the purposes of the scholarly advancement of education and research in machine vision, pattern recognition and associated academic research areas, including the application of such scholarly research within industry.
-The Association is a Company limited by guarantee, No.2543446, and a non-profit-making body, registered in England and Wales as Charity No.1002307 (Registered Office: Dept. of Computer Science, Durham University, South Road, Durham, DH1 3LE, UK).
+<p class="text-justify">The British Machine Vision Conference is organised by <a href="https://britishmachinevisionassociation.github.io/">The British Machine Vision Association and Society for Pattern Recognition</a> for the purposes of the scholarly advancement of education and research in machine vision, pattern recognition and associated academic research areas, including the application of such scholarly research within industry.
+The Association is a Company limited by guarantee, No.2543446, and a non-profit-making body, registered in England and Wales as Charity No.1002307 (Registered Office: Dept. of Computer Science, Durham University, South Road, Durham, DH1 3LE, UK).</p>